 At 31 March 2022, 337 convertible loans had converted into equity shares, in respect of which the Future Fund continues to hold an equity interest, meaning the companies have successfully raised further private sector capital through an equity funding round.

 Information we capture

-As part of the application process, we will collect information about the investors, the companies and companies’ nominated solicitors.
-We will also collect some personal information about key individuals.
+As part of the application process, we will collect information about the investors and the companies.
 We will use the information we collect to monitor the allocation of funds by the Future Fund and ensure that funds are allocated to eligible companies.
 We reserve the right to share all data for research purposes with other Government departments and agencies acting on our behalf.
-Data and documents provided will be used for KYC / AML and general fraud checks as part of the full application.
+We will also collect some personal information about key individuals.

 Other business finance support

 Guidance on government measures to support public services, people and businesses through the disruption of COVID-19.

 Recovery Loan Scheme

 The Recovery Loan Scheme (RLS) provides financial support to businesses across the UK as they recover and grow following the coronavirus pandemic.